What Console Featured The First Video Game Easter Egg?

 Answer: Fairchild Channel F

-The first known Easter Egg in a video game console is from the Fairchild Channel F. The Fairchild Channel F was a second-generation game console released by Fairchild Semiconductor in 1976.
-Other consoles from the same generation including the Atari 2600, the Magnavox Odyssey, and the Mattel Intellvision.
+The first known Easter egg in a video game console was found in a game for the Fairchild Channel F. The Fairchild Channel F was a second-generation game console released by Fairchild Semiconductor in 1976.
+Other consoles from the same generation include the Atari 2600, the Magnavox Odyssey, and the Mattel Intellivision.

-In addition to all that, the Fairchild Channel F can also boast the first known Easter Egg in a console video game.
-The system had 27 cartridge based games and 2 demo cartridges.
-Cartridge #20, Video Wizball, was a Pong-like game where you bounced a ball across a court and into an opponents goal.
-By playing a sequence of games with the match set up on a certain level with a certain fixed score for completion, you could make the programmer’s name, Reid-Selth, appear in the center of the court as an in-game object your balls would bounce of off.
+In addition to all that, the Fairchild Channel F can also boast the first known Easter egg in a console video game.
+The system had 2 integrated games, 26 cartridge-based games, and 2 demo cartridges.
+Cartridge #20, Video Whizball, was a Pong-like game where you bounced a ball across a court and into an opponent’s goal.
+By playing a sequence of games with the match set up on a certain level with a certain fixed score for completion, you could make the programmer’s last name, Reid-Selth, appear in the center of the court as an in-game object your balls could bounce off of (he also hid his daughter’s name, Tracy, in the last five bytes of software code).

-Less interactive and on Democart #1 for the system, there was an Easter Egg which would print the programmer’s name if you pressed buttons 1,3, and 4, at the same time after the demo was over.
+Less interactive and on Democart #1 for the system, there was an Easter egg that would print the programmer’s name—MICHAEL K T GLASS—if you held buttons 1+3+4 and released them together at the same time after the demo was over.